bbelandr/CS302/proj3/README.md

 ```
 If I were to index (0,1), I would get the r at the top left.
 Notice how the indexing works; the first value controls the row, and the second value controls the column.

 DO NOT THINK OF THE ORDERED PAIR AS (X, Y).
-The pairs are formatted as (row, colunmn).
+The pairs are formatted as (row, column).
 ### A typical game of SuperBall has 5 colors, all worth different amounts of points:
   - Purple = 2
   - Blue = 3